 Sometimes you just need to take a break – whether you’re escaping work, school, the madness of the city, or a combination of everything.
 Taking a short break could be just what you need to recharge the batteries and come back refreshed, ready to take on the world all over again.
 But if you’re not careful, that short break can become more stressful than relaxing, especially if you pick the wrong destination for what you need – be it shopping, the beach, the culture, good food & drink, special attractions, or a bit of everything.

 At Canstar Blue, we help Aussie consumers make better-informed purchase decisions about more than 100 different goods and services, from household appliances to internet providers and electricity plans.
-So we thought, why not help people pick a better holiday destination, too.
+So, we thought, why not help people pick a better holiday destination, too.
 Sure, you could hop over to Bali, Tokyo or Bangkok for a few nights, but we’re more interested in which Australian cities provide the best short-break getaway.
-To form our ratings, we surveyed more than 3,000 adults to ask them if they have escaped to another city in the last year, and if so, how they enjoyed their trip based on a range of important factors, including the accommodation they stayed at, the atmosphere of the city, the food & drink on offer, how easy it was to get around, the shopping, events, attractions & nightlife, the value for money they got, and ultimately, their overall view of the city.
+To form our ratings, we surveyed more than 2,000 adults to ask them if they have escaped to another city or region in the last two years, and if so, how they enjoyed their trip based on a range of important factors, including the accommodation they stayed at, the atmosphere of the area, the food & drink on offer, how easy it was to get around, the shopping, events, attractions & nightlife, the value for money they got, and ultimately, their overall view of the region.

 There are dozens of awesome places to visit in Australia, but to be included in our review, cities must have received a minimum of 30 survey responses.
-The 10 cities that received enough responses were rated in the following order for overall satisfaction:
+This year, the tropical north city of Cairns arrived at the destination first, scoring five stars for atmosphere & culture, events & attractions, as well as overall satisfaction, meaning heading north may be just on the cards for your next trip away from home.

 From 1830s Georgian warehouses in Salamanca Place, to world-class gourmet restaurants on Elizabeth Street, Hobart has a little bit of everything for everyone.